TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-18456-123.md

 ## **Recommended Steps**

-Retry the login entering both username and password.
+* Retry the login entering both username and password